 Media Analysis contributes to the understanding of different social realities such as the arrival of immigrants to a particular society.
-Media offer
+Media offer information that is considered true for different readers.
+Therefore, mass media are not only a source of knowledge and expression of opinions but also,

+The choice of newspapers is attributed to many reasons.
 A newspaper is an excellent medium that may be used to express and transmit ideas, demonstrate strength, or even persuade readers.
 It is also possible to assert that newspapers are a source of influence on society.
-It's possible because it's well recognized that words, whether spoken or written, are never neutral; instead, they always convey a hidden message that reflects the speaker or writer's interests.
+The four selected newspapers are considered the most widely read newspapers in Morocco.
+Newspapers' influence is possible because it is well recognized that words, whether spoken or written, are never neutral; instead, they always convey a hidden message that reflects the speaker or writer's interests.
 (Fiske, 1994) Newspaper headlines play a significant role in news discourse as a subgenre of media genre.
 Headlines have been given a variety of roles as an introduction to their pertinent primary text.
-It has been said that headlines and leads are the categories that make up " an initial summary" of news reports.
-(Van Dijk, 1988, 53) While headlines often serve these purposes in news reports, some newspaper headlines confuse readers with fairly difficult puzzles that neither summarize nor display the news reports' details.
+It has been said that headlines and leads are the categories that make up " an initial summary" of news reports (Van Dijk, 1988, 53).